Mental Health

 The brain gets used to things.
 What was stimulating yesterday is less so today.

-This adaptation mechanism, useful for evolution, becomes problematic in an environment of infinite and permanent stimulation.
+This adaptation mechanism, useful for evolution, becomes problematic in an environment of endless and permanent stimulation.

 The result, after years of exposure: it takes more and more to feel engagement, and less and less is enough to feel boredom.

 This is not a metaphor.
-It is a documented neurobiological mechanism, close to that of behavioral addictions.
+It is a documented neurobiological mechanism, similar to that of behavioral addictions.

 Faced with boredom, the reflex is to switch: change videos, open another app, scroll a little faster.

-There is also what researchers call the perceived opportunity cost: in an environment of digital abundance, every minute spent on one piece of content is experienced as a minute potentially missed on another.
-This anxiety of permanent choice is exhausting without being stimulating.
+There is also what researchers call the perceived opportunity cost: in an environment of digital abundance, every minute spent on some content is experienced as a minute potentially missed on another.
+This anxiety of permanent choice exhausts without stimulating.

 😰 FOMO, or the fear of being alone with oneself